Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Results

 \subsection{In~Silico Results}

-\bmhead{Synthetic data generation} We generated paired \emph{volume–RF} samples $(\mathbf{x},\mathbf{y})$ by (i) synthesizing 3-D vascular phantoms with \textit{VascuSynth} \cite{cmig2010} (see \textit{Initial pressure generation}), (ii) mapping them to initial pressure fields $P(\mathbf{r})$ (proportional to optical absorption; positivity enforced), and (iii) propagating $P$ with the homogeneous acoustic model to simulated transducer data (see \textit{Physical forward model}).
-Briefly, VascuSynth produced binary vessel volumes on a grid, which we resampled to $200{\times}200{\times}160$ voxels (voxel pitch $[\Delta x=\text{\,\;mm}]$), smoothed mildly to avoid staircase artifacts, and scaled to a nominal peak pressure $P_0=[\text{Pa}]$ to set SNR.
+\bmhead{Synthetic data generation} We generated paired \emph{volume–RF} samples $(\mathbf{x},\mathbf{y})$ by (i) synthesizing 3-D vascular phantoms with \textit{VascuSynth} \cite{cmig2010} (see \textit{Initial pressure generation}), (ii) mapping them to initial pressure fields $P(\mathbf{r})$ (proportional to optical absorption; positivity enforced), and (iii) propagating $P$ with the homogeneous acoustic model to simulated transducer data (see Section \ref{sec:forwardm} \textit{Physical forward model}).
+Briefly, VascuSynth produced binary vessel volumes on a grid, which we resampled to $200{\times}200{\times}160$ voxels (voxel pitch $\Delta x=0.25\text{\,\;mm}$), smoothed mildly to avoid staircase artifacts, and scaled to a nominal peak pressure to set SNR.
 The acoustic forward operator included the measured/effective receive impulse response, band-limit to the transducer bandwidth, and DFT readout over $N_f=149$ positive frequencies.
-Each channel’s time trace was windowed to $T=[\text{s}]$ and sampled at $f_s=[\text{MS/s}]$.
+Each channel’s time trace was windowed to $T=1000 \;\text{ms}$ and sampled at $f_s=10\; \text{MHz}$.

-\underline{Realism and anti–inverse-crime.} To better match experiments while avoiding model overfit, we added: (a) per-scan speed-of-sound jitter $c_0\!\sim\!\mathcal{N}([\text{m/s}], [\sigma_c])$; (b) depth-dependent attenuation via a power-law $\alpha(\omega)$ within the bandwidth; (c) per-channel gain and timing offsets (calibrated/whitened as in the Methods); and (d) complex Gaussian noise to reach target $\mathrm{SNR}\in[\text{dB range}]$.
+\underline{Realism and anti–inverse-crime.} To better match experiments while avoiding model overfit, we added: (i) per-scan speed-of-sound jitter (ii) per-channel gain and timing offsets (calibrated/whitened as in the Methods); and (iii) complex Gaussian noise to reach target $\mathrm{SNR}\in (1, 10)\; \text{db}$.
 Pre- and post-processing (baseline removal, band-pass, time-zero alignment) followed the same settings used for reconstruction (see \textit{UBP} and \textit{Iterative reconstruction}).

 \underline{Measurement sparsity.} For each synthesized volume we created challenged acquisitions to study ill-posedness: \begin{itemize} \item \textbf{Uniform down-sampling:} retain every $k$-th detector ($k\in\{6,10,15,20\}$), yielding $6{\times}$–$20{\times}$ sub-Nyquist sampling. \item \textbf{Limited angle:} restrict detectors to a $120^\circ$ azimuthal arc (or keep only the most proximal ${\sim}\tfrac{1}{3}$ of sensors near the source), inducing pronounced limited-view artifacts. \end{itemize}